Skip to main content Skip to page footer

 On September 7, 2023 the Government of Canada established the Public Inquiry into Foreign Interference in Federal Electoral Processes and Democratic Institutions.
 Justice Marie-Josée Hogue, a judge of the Quebec Court of Appeal, was appointed Commissioner.

-In the second phase, the Commission will examine the capacity of federal departments, agencies, institutional structures, and governance processes to permit the Government of Canada to detect, deter and counter such interference.
+In the second phase, which is now underway, the Commission will examine the capacity of federal departments, agencies, institutional structures, and governance processes to permit the Government of Canada to detect, deter and counter such interference.
+Public hearings will be held on these issues in the September and October of 2024.

 The Commission